 What is a Forensic Psychological Assessment?

-At Dr. Robin Lowey & Associates, our forensic experts rely on scientifically validated assessment tools to ensure that our findings are both reliable and admissible in court.
-We provide meticulously prepared written reports and offer concise and persuasive expert testimony.
+A forensic psychological assessment, also known as a forensic mental health evaluation, is a set of assessment methods employed by a licensed psychologist to answer specific questions in legal matters.
+At Lowey Psychological Services, our forensic experts rely on scientifically validated assessment tools to ensure that our findings are both reliable and admissible in court.
+We provide meticulously prepared written reports and offer concise and persuasive expert testimony about our findings.

 The Importance of Specialized Forensic Expertise

-It is imperative that attorneys utilize a forensic clinical psychologist when seeking an expert opinion for their case.
+It is imperative that attorneys utilize a forensic psychologist when seeking an expert opinion for their case.
 Clinical psychologists who have no forensic training or experience are taught to focus on helping the person in front of them and not on questioning the motives for presenting information in certain ways.
 This makes sense for a treating clinician, as it is the most helpful approach to take when conducting psychotherapy.
 However, if the same approach is used during an assessment where there is the potential for significant external gain, the psychologist can easily be misled.
 Forensic psychologists are trained to approach evaluations with a critical eye, recognizing the potential for strategic presentation of information.
 While not human lie detectors, forensic psychologists utilize empirically-supported strategies to assess the candor of the individuals we evaluate.
-We do so because we understand that our role is to provide an objective evaluation that addresses the legal questions posed, rather than merely assisting the individual being evaluated.
+We do so because we understand that our role is to provide an objective evaluation that addresses the legal questions posed, rather than solely assisting the individual being evaluated.
 Additionally, forensic psychologists are adept at presenting their findings in a way that is clear and comprehensible to judges and juries.
 In contrast, psychologists without forensic training may find it difficult to explain their clinical opinions in the adversarial setting of a courtroom.
-This discomfort can sometimes be mistaken for incompetence or dishonesty, which can negatively affect your case.
+This discomfort can be mistaken for incompetence or dishonesty, which can negatively affect your case.

-- Juvenile waiver/ Decertification
+- Juvenile Waiver/ Decertification

-- Violence risk assessments
+- Violence Risk Assessments

-- Psychosexual evaluations
+- Psychosexual Evaluations

 - Mitigation Evaluations